cydtrj/yanxinguang.github.io/_pages/cv.md

 ## Partial scholarships and honors:
 ***
+### **Honors**
-* Anhui Provincial Excellent Graduates , 2023
+* Anhui Provincial Excellent Graduates (Top 3%), 2023
-* Outstanding Graduates of Anhui University of Finance and Economics , 2023
+* Outstanding Graduates of Anhui University of Finance and Economics (Top 10%), 2023
-* Anhui University of Finance and Economics Model Three Good Students
+* Pacemaker to Merit Student of Anhui University of Finance and Economics (Top 5%), 2022
-* Top Ten College Student Journalists from Anhui University of Finance and Economics Integrated Media Center
+* Top Ten College Student Journalists from Anhui University of Finance and Economics Integrated Media Center (Top 10%), 2022
+* Prize for The Outstanding Contribution of Anhui University of Finance and Economics (Top 1%), 2022
+* Merit Student of Anhui University of Finance and Economics (Top 10%), 2021
+* Excellent Student Cadre of Anhui University of Finance and Economics (Top 5%), 2020

+### **Scholarships**
-* National Inspirational Scholarship
+* National Encouragement scholarship, 2022
-* Guoyuan Securities Scholarship
+* Guoyuan Securities Scholarship (Top 1%), 2021
-* First class scholarship for learning
+* The First Prize Scholarship (Top 5%), 2020
+* Other Individual Scholarship (Total 30), March 2020 - June 2023